When determining the structure of a compound or detecting what compounds are present, one of the best methods is mass spectrometry (MS).

-When measuring a known compound, mass spectrometry can be used to determine with a high degree of confidence whether or not it is a target compound.
-Even if it is an unknown compound, mass spectrometry can be used to measure its molecular weight.
-As a result, the structure of the molecule can be deduced.
+When measuring a known compound, mass spectrometry can determine if it is the target compound with a high probability.
+Even if it is an unknown compound, mass spectrometry can be used to measure molecular weight.
+From this, we can infer the structure of the molecule.

-In both organic chemistry and biochemistry, MS is the analytical instrument used by a very large number of researchers.
-Therefore, you must understand how to utilize mass spectrometry.
+In both organic chemistry and biochemistry, MS is an analytical instrument that is used by a great many researchers.
+Therefore, it is necessary to understand how to utilize mass spectrometry.

 Table of Contents

 - 1 Mass spectrometry Is a Method of Measuring the Molecular Weight of a Compound

 - 2 In Many Cases, Electron Ionization Is Used in Mass Spectrometry

 - 3 Isotopes Such As Chlorine and Bromine are Detected

 - 4 Mass Spectra Important in Structural Analysis

 Mass spectrometry Is a Method of Measuring the Molecular Weight of a Compound